When you first log into the e-reserves system, you will not see your courses.

 All fees associated with the service are paid for by the University Library, and any data collected is only reported in the aggregate, no specific student information is shared without specific consent.

-If you create a SIPX account using any email address other than your email@example.com account, the site will ask you, rather than the Library, to pay for the content.
+If you create a SIPX account using any email address other than your firstname.lastname@example.org account, you will not be able to access the readings.